-- K. DEVELOPMENT APPROVAL: Any written duly authorized document from the county or city which authorizes the commencement of a development. - L. DEVELOPMENT REQUIREMENT: A requirement attached to a developmental approval or other county/city governmental action approving or authorizing a particular development project including, but not limited to, a rezoning, which requirement compels the payment, dedication or contribution of goods, services, land, or money as condition of approval. - M. DWELLING UNIT: Any structure, or portion thereof, providing living facilities for one family as herein defined, including provisions for living, sleeping, eating, cooking and sanitation. - N. DWELLING UNIT, MULTI- FAMILY: A building or portion thereof designed for or used by two (2) or more families or housekeeping units. - O. DWELLING UNIT, SINGLE- FAMILY: A building designed for or used exclusively for residential purposes by one family or housekeeping unit. - P. EXTRAORDINARY IMPACT: Means an impact that is reasonably determined by the governmental entity to: - 1.
-Result in the need for system improvements, the cost of which will significantly exceed the sum of the development impact fees to be generated from the project or the sum agreed to be paid pursuant to a development agreement as allowed by section 67-8214(2) Idaho Code: or - 1.2.
-Result in the need for system improvements that are not identified in the capital improvements plan. - O.Q.
-FEE PAYER: The person who pays or is required to pay the Fire District's impact fee.
-A fee payer may include a Developer. - P.R.
-FIRE DISTRICT: King Hill Rural Fire Protection District a District organized and existing by virtue of the Fire District Law, Chapter 14, Title 31, Idaho Code, whose boundaries are within the unincorporated area Elmore County and which has entered into an intergovernmental agreement with the county for the collection and expenditure of development impact fees. - Q.S.
-FIRE DISTRICT ADMINISTRATOR: The Fire District Administrator of the Fire District, and their designee. - R.T.
-FIRE DISTRICT CAPITAL FACILITIES: Stations, apparatus, vehicles, and equipment of the Fire District identified in the Fire District's Capital Improvements Plan as adopted by the county, and specifically including those related costs including system improvement costs, but not including maintenance, operations, or improvements that do not expand their capacity.

-- S.U.
-IMPACT FEE: A payment of money imposed as condition of development approval to pay for a proportionate share of the costs of system improvements needed to serve the development.
+- K. DEVELOPMENT APPROVAL: Any written duly authorized document from the county or city which authorizes the commencement of a development. - L. DEVELOPMENT REQUIREMENT: A requirement attached to a developmental approval or other county/city governmental action approving or authorizing a particular development project including, but not limited to, a rezoning, which requirement compels the payment, dedication or contribution of goods, services, land, or money as condition of approval. - M. DWELLING UNIT: Any structure, or portion thereof, providing living facilities for one family as herein defined, including provisions for living, sleeping, eating, cooking and sanitation. - N. DWELLING UNIT, MULTI- FAMILY: A building or portion thereof designed for or used by two (2) or more families or housekeeping units. - O. DWELLING UNIT, SINGLE- FAMILY: A building designed for or used exclusively for residential purposes by one family or housekeeping unit. - P. FEE PAYER: The person who pays or is required to pay the Fire District's impact fee.
+A fee payer may include a Developer. - Q. FIRE DISTRICT: a District organized and existing by virtue of the Fire District Law, Chapter 14, Title 31, Idaho Code and which has entered into an intergovernmental agreement with the county for the collection and expenditure of development impact fees. - R. FIRE DISTRICT ADMINISTRATOR: The Fire District Administrator of the Fire District, and their designee. - S. FIRE DISTRICT CAPITAL FACILITIES: Stations, apparatus, vehicles, and equipment of the Fire District identified in the Fire District's Capital Improvements Plan as adopted by the county, and specifically including those related costs including system improvement costs, but not including maintenance, operations, or improvements that do not expand their capacity. - T. IMPACT FEE: A payment of money imposed as condition of development approval to pay for a proportionate share of the costs of system improvements needed to serve the development.
 The term does not include the following: - 1.
 A charge or fee to pay the administrative plan review, or inspection cost associated with permits required for development; - 2.
 Connection or hookup charges; - 3.
 Availability charges for drainage, sewer, water, or transportation charges for services provided directly to the development; or - 4.
 Amounts collected from a developer in a transaction in which the Fire District has incurred expenses in constructing capital improvements for the development if the owner or developer has agreed to be financially responsible for the construction or installation of those capital improvements, unless a written agreement is made, pursuant to Idaho Code § 67-8209(3) as it may be amended, for credit or reimbursement.